Self-help strategies can be really powerful tools in coping with anxiety and improving your daily life. Find out more about

 Self-help strategies for anxiety

-There are a lot of tools and tips out there for managing your own anxiety, here’re our top ones:
+There are a lot of tools and tips out there for managing your own anxiety, check out this short video for some quick tips.

 Track your thoughts: Write them down or use a phone app like MindShift, to figure out which thoughts are making you anxious.